What should I bring with me?

 - Swimmies and water shoes for paddling in the river are fun.

 - We provide some toilet rolls and a kitchen roll for when you arrive but you may need more.
 There is washing up liquid and hand-wash and some dishwasher tablets.
-Bring washing powder for the laundry if you think you will need it.

 How many cars can we park?